-A Guide to Starting Up Your Own Courier Business
+A Guide to Starting a Courier Business in 2024

 Updated on February 20, 2024 by Mike Foster

-eCommerce is booming, changing the way in which we conduct our lives today.
-From food and pharmaceuticals to clothing, furniture, and appliances, all of it can be bought from the comfort of our armchairs, saving us time and energy.
+eCommerce is booming, changing the way we conduct our lives today.
+From food and pharmaceuticals to clothing, furniture, and appliances, everything can be bought from the comfort of our armchairs, saving us time and energy.

 Online shopping has escalated since 2020, opening up opportunities for enterprising individuals and existing businesses.
 Selling online is no longer just another option for businesses to move their products.
 Individuals can now sell their own products and those manufactured elsewhere without having their own warehousing facilities or a delivery service.